Homebrew/legacy-homebrew/README.md

 ### Context configuration

 A number of context-specific settings can be controlled when creating a context (POST /contexts) or running an ad-hoc job (which creates a context on the spot).
+For example, add urls of dependent jars for a context.

+    POST '/contexts/my-new-context?dependent-jar-uris=file:///some/path/of/my-foo-lib.jar'

 When creating a context via POST /contexts, the query params are used to override the default configuration in spark.context-settings.
 For example,